 “It’s a single soldier.
 What will you do now?”
 Serenity asked, grabbing the whip in case it was needed.

 As they approached, the soldier got up from the log he was sitting on.
 Removing his cap he said, “We’re awfully hungry, sir, do you have anything we could eat?
 I don’t have much money, but what I do have I’ll freely give you.”

 “You said we, but I don’t see another,” stated Father.

-Remembering how the first soldier wasn't alone at the start caused the girls to grow anxious.
+Remembering how the first soldier was alone at the start caused the girls to grow anxious.

 “If you’re asking about more men, no, I’m alone.
-However, I do have my young son with me,” he said, motioning for the boy to come out of the bushes and stand by his side.
-“When the battle was over, I returned home to find that my wife had been killed and our home burned down.
+However, I do have my young son with me,” he said, motioning for the boy to come out of the bushes, and stand by his side.
+“When the battle was over, I returned home to find that my wife had been killed, and our home burned down.
 When seeing the soldiers, Sam hid himself in the bushes, which saved his life.
 Once they rode off he walked the five miles to the nearest neighbor who kindly took him in until I returned.
 They went back to the cabin, and took care of my wife, so she would have a proper burial.”